On the Beer index of convexity and its variants: Bounding the mutual visibility in the plane

 \section{Bounding the mutual visibility in the plane}

-The goal of this section is to prove Theorem~\ref{thmUpperBound2D}.
-Since the proof is rather long and complicated, let us first present a high-level overview of its main ideas.
+The goal of this section is to prove Theorem \ref{thm:upper-bound-2d}.
+Since the proof is rather long and complicated, we first present a high-level overview of its main ideas.

-We first show that it is sufficient to prove the estimate from Theorem~\ref{thmUpperBound2D} for bounded open simply connected sets.
-This is formalized by the next lemma, whose proof is presented in Appendix~\ref{appen-reduction}\@.
+We first show that it is sufficient to prove the estimate from Theorem \ref{thm:upper-bound-2d} for bounded open simply connected sets.
+This is formalized by the next lemma, whose proof can be found in Section \ref{ssec:reduction}.